CHARLESTON, SOUTH CAROLINA 4 DAYS.

 • Visitors can park at the Visitor Center, 375 Meeting St., or at any city-owned parking garage while they ride.

 • Downtown Charleston is compact and pedestrian-friendly.
-You will NOT need a car if you're planning not to leave the core, which is packed with restaurants, shops and historic sites.
+You will NOT need a car if you're planning not to leave the core, which is packed with restaurants, shops, and historic sites.
 Free shuttles loop around the city as mentioned above.

-• Travel Guide: Fodor’s Charleston.
+• Travel Guide: Fodor’s Charleston and Moon Charleston.

 Highlights in Charleston: